theamarks/theamarks/README.md

 ### 🏗️ I'm building my skills in:

-API querries, writing R packages, Git, command line, Shiny, webscraping, geospatial analysis & more
+API querries, writing R packages, git, command line, shiny, webscraping, geospatial analysis, python, scalable computing & more

 <!--
 **theamarks/theamarks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.